 EEB1420 students are required to attend the Discussion Groups indicated in the Tutorial schedule.
 These discussion groups are intended to provide a deeper understanding of the topics discussed in lecture, and place them within the context of current scientific advances.
-Each week, groups of one or more students will lead the discussion on 2-3 assigned readings.
-At the beginning of the discussion, they will provide a brief summary of the papers and provide guidance for the discussion that follows (10% of your mark).
-In addition, students will receive 1% for each discussion they attend.
+Each week, one or more students will lead the discussion on 2-3 assigned readings.
+At the beginning of the discussion, they will provide a brief summary of the papers and provide guidance for the discussion that follows.
+Attendance is required at all Discussion Groups.